OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-01.md

 ## 1 Chronicles 1:18

-Arpachshad was the progenitor of Shelah,
+Arpachshad was father to Shelah,
-and Shelah was the progenitor of Eber.
+and Shelah was father to Eber.

 ## 1 Chronicles 1:19